revans011/jsm_2023/documents/positive_unlabeled_design_abstract.md

 | Baker et al. (2021)     | 397   | 156   | 241       |  24     |
 | Cook et al. (2020)      | 333   | 190   | 143       |  14     |
 | Healy et al. (2019)     | 216   | 161   | 55        |  6      |

+In orthopaedic genome-wide association studies (GWAS), negative control groups are sometimes are a combination of unaffected cases and some undetected affected cases.
+An example are the control groups for canine cruciate ligament GWAS.
+Some of those control dogs may have a "rupture genotype" but have not yet spontaneously ruptured.
+Control groups that are a combination of unaffected and some undetected affected subjects are called "unlabeled."
+The unlabeled aspect of the data is usually handled in the data analysis phase rather than the design phase of the study.
+In this study, we considered the design phase, and investigated the effect using unlabeled control groups on the power of the association tests in GWAS studies.
+More broadly, this study address the effect of unlabeled data on orthopaedic observational studies.

+competing